syntax-syndicate/plakar-backup-platform/subcommands/help/docs/plakar-backup.md

 based on patterns provided through options.

 *place*
-can be either a path, an URI, or a label on the form "@*name*" to reference a source configured with plakar-source(1).
+can be either a path, an URI, or a label with the form "@*name*" to reference the source of an integration configured with plakar-source(1).

 The options are as follows: